mpv-player/mpv/DOCS/man/options.rst

     Set the step size of mixer volume changes in percent of the full range (default: 3).

+``--audiodrop``
+    If video is by more than 500ms behind, insert 500ms of silence, to make up for audio getting ahead.
+Might help if video decoding is too slow beyond help.

 ``--volume-restore-data=<string>``
     Used internally for use by playback resume (e.g. with ``quit_watch_later``).
     Restoring value has to be done carefully, because different AOs as well as